xiao-liu/zeta-go/README.md

 asynchronously executed in parallel.
 In ZetaGo, because it is single-threaded, the three components run sequentially.

+  The generation of self-play data and the comparison of the neural networks themselves support multi-processing.
+These two components are relatively easy to parallelize because different runs of self-play / network comparison are independent.
+In addition, paralleling the runs also allows us to submit a batch of neural network evaluation requests to GPU at once, which improves the I/O throughput.

 * The description of AlphaGo Zero's resignation system lacks details.
 In the paper, the authors wrote:
 "AlphaGo Zero resigns if its root value and best child value are lower than a